esmero/archipelago-deployment-live/docs/gitworkflow.md

  ```

 ### 1.5 First Commit
-Right now this new Branch (go and checkit out at https://github.com/yourOwnAccount/archipelago-deployment-live/tree/yourOwnOrg-1.0.0-RC3)
+Right now this new Branch (go and check it out at https://github.com/yourOwnAccount/archipelago-deployment-live/tree/yourOwnOrg-1.0.0-RC3)
 will not differ at all from 1.0.0-RC3.
-That is Ok.
-For that to happen what we want is to "commit" our changes.
+That is ok.
+To make your Branch unique, what we want is to "commit" our changes.
 How do we do this?

 Let's add our `composer.json` and `composer.lock` to our change list.
-Both of this files are quite personal and as you add
-more Drupal Modules, dependencies or Upgrade your Archipelgo and/or Drupal Core and Module's they will change.
+Both of these files are quite personal and as you add more Drupal Modules, dependencies or Upgrade your Archipelgo and/or Drupal Core and Modules all of these corresponding files will change.
 See the `-f`?
 Because our base deployment ignores that file and you want it, we "Force" add it.
-Note: At this stage `composer.lock` won't be added at all because its
-still the same as before.
-So you can only "add" files that have changes.
+_Note: At this stage `composer.lock` won't be added at all because it's still the same as before.
+So you can only "add" files that have changes._

 ```Shell
 git add drupal/composer.json
 git add -f drupal/composer.lock
 ```

-Now we can see what is new and will be committed by executing
+Now we can see what is new and will be committed by executing:

 ```Shell
 git status
 ```

-You may see something like this
+You may see something like this:
 ```Shell
 On branch yourOwnOrg-1.0.0-RC3
 Changes to be committed: